karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 }
 ```

-A possible request from a client to Kong could be:
+A possible request from a client to Qordoba could be:

 ```http
 GET / HTTP/1.1
 Host: service.com
 ```

-Kong would extract the Host header value from the the hostname of the API's
+Qordoba would extract the Host header value from the the hostname of the API's
 `upstream_url` field, and would send the following request to your upstream
 service: